 If your heart is set on investing in a particular model that’s newly launched or soon to arrive, then settling for a quickly outdated model may not feel right.
 After all, a vehicle is a serious investment.
 Weigh up the benefit of spending less but not getting what you want over investing more in your real goal.

 Ultimately the best time to buy a car depends on your budget, your options, your desired goal and you!
-For some Christmas may be the best time to buy a car while for others the first month they’ve saved enough or the EOFY may turn out the be their best.
+For some Christmas may be the best time to buy a car.
+For others, it could be the first month they’ve saved enough or the EOFY may turn out the be their best.

 Whether you balance price over model or model over price, you’ll want to protect your investment.
-Having quality, affordable car insurance will give you peace of mind your new vehicle is well looked after.
+Having cost-effective car insurance will give you peace of mind knowing that your car is well looked after.

 Benefits can include coverage for weather damage, theft and road incidents.
 Depending on which of our plans you choose, your car insurance may cover vandalism too.
 All PD Insurance plans include cover for damage to other people’s vehicles (which is a major boon if you put a dent in someone’s Ferrari)!

-Drive confidently knowing you’ve got your ducks in a row with award winning comprehensive car insurance from PD.
-Click below to get a quote.
+Drive confidently knowing you’ve got your ducks in a row with comprehensive car insurance from PD.
+For honest car insurance that wins awards, why not get a quote below today?

 Share On: